 The program is mainly funded with Federal Insurance Contributions Act (FICA) taxes, which come from our paychecks.
 The Social Security Administration slaps a 12.4-percent tax on our gross earnings, split evenly between you and your employer (6.2 percent each).

 Strangely, they only tax up to $137,700 of an individual’s income.
 This may explain the program’s funding problems.

 Social Security still gets some revenue from income taxes collected on higher-income beneficiaries.
 The money either goes directly to pay benefits or, if there’s a tax-collection surplus, gets placed in two trust funds that invest in U.S. government bonds paying three- to four-percent interest.

-The fund holds nearly $3 trillion in savings, and this year, the program will start drawing on those reserves for the first time since 1982 to pay benefits.
-Social Security will pay full benefits until 2034 with the current funding formula of payroll taxes, income taxes on the wealthy, and interest earned on government bonds in the trust funds.
+The fund holds roughly $3 trillion in savings.
+Social Security will pay full benefits until 2035 with the current funding formula of payroll taxes, income taxes on the wealthy, and interest earned on government bonds in the trust funds.
 It will also have to tap into the principal balance in the trust funds.
 After that, the program would pay only three-quarters of promised benefits.